tariqahmed1912/internship-kloudle/docs/static_analysis.md

 ## **Objective**

-In this section, we will be using various tools to perform SAST on DVNA in Production server.
+In this section, we will be performing static analysis using SAST and SCA tools via Jenkins pipeline.

 About SAST

 -   Static application security testing (SAST) is a testing methodology that analyzes source code to find security vulnerabilities.
 -   SAST scans an application before the code is compiled.
 Its also known as white box testing.

+About SCA

+- Software composition analysis (SCA) identifies all the open source in a codebase and maps that inventory to a list of current known vulnerabilities.
+- It helps identify vulnerabilities in open source code (dependencies) used in code.

 Prerequisites